 TABLE OF CONTENTS

 What Is A Cannabis Tincture?
+Do Tinctures Get You High?

 First, let’s take a look at the product itself.
 Cannabis tinctures are alcohol or oil-based marijuana extracts, but most dispensaries sell oil-based tinctures due to regulations against blending alcohol and cannabis such as in cannabis-infused alcoholic beverages.